Anthony Ratliff-Williams: Tennessee Titans

 Ratliff-Williams signed with the Tennessee Titans as a UDFA on May 10, 2019.
 He was released on August 31.

 Oakland / Las Vegas Raiders

 He signed with the Oakland Raiders on October 14, 2019.
 He spent the 2019 and 2020 seasons on the practice squad and was released on August 3, 2020.

 Seattle Seahawks

 Ratliff-Williams signed with the Seattle Seahawks on August 10, 2021.
 He was released on August 16.

 Houston Gamblers / Roughnecks

 Ratliff-Williams was drafted by the Houston Gamblers of the United States Football League (USFL) in the 14th round of the 2022 USFL draft.
 Ratliff-Williams signed with the Houston Gamblers of the United States Football League on May 31, 2022.
 He caught 28 passes for 243 yards and one touchdown with the Gamblers in 2022.
 In 2023, he caught 13 passes for 224 yards and three touchdowns.
 He stayed with the Gamblers when they became the Houston Roughnecks of the United Football League.

+Örebro Black Knights

+On February 6th, 2026, Ratliff-Williams signed with the Örebro Black Knights of the Superserien in Sweden.